bormaxi8080/starred/README.md

 ## C

+- [PraneethKarnena/DDoS-Scripts](https://github.com/PraneethKarnena/DDoS-Scripts) - This repo consists of various DDoS scripts, collected from internet.
+Layer-4 and Layer-7 levels can be targeted using these scripts.
 - [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!
 - [strace/strace](https://github.com/strace/strace) - strace is a diagnostic, debugging and instructional userspace utility for Linux
 - [hacksysteam/HackSysExtremeVulnerableDriver](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) - HackSys Extreme Vulnerable Driver (HEVD) - Windows & Linux